w5xd/NyeVikingPowerMonitor/README.md

 some different coefficients in the sketch's ino file.
 It is enclosed in a commerically available clam shell aluminum box.
+This coupler design is based on one published in the 2008 ARRL Handbook.
+The primary advantage of this particular coupler design is that its balance depends only on your ability to wind two identical transformers, and use sufficiently matched resistors.
+There are no balance or level adjustments.
-This coupler design is based on one published in the 2008 ARRL Handbook, but with a more inductive toroid transformer design (a stacked trio of T80-2 toroids instead of a single T68-2).
+This one has a more inductive toroid transformer design (a stacked trio of T80-2 toroids instead of a single T68-2) which improves 1.8MHz performance.
 The 40:1 turns
 ratio (which was the Handbook design, which this unit matches) gives somewhat smaller DC voltages at its detectors than the OEM
 Nye Viking design.
 Decreasing the turns ratio would